akashnag/ash/PYPI_README.md

 **NOTES:**
 1. If you have not updated your path variable, you must specify the full path to the ash binary.
 1. Your terminal resolution should be at least 102 (width) x 22 (height).
 Opening the editor in a lower resolution may unexpectedly crash the application.
 This requirement is necessary to properly display the dialog-boxes.
+1. It will take a while to start up **ash** for the first time, this is normal.
+From the second time onwards, it should start up faster.

 To run **ash**: